Beard Burn: How to Prevent & 5 Quick Treatments

 How Do You Get Beard Burn?

-Beard burn irritation happens when kissing your partner and brushing against the stiff facial hair.
+Beard burn irritation happens when kissing your partner and brushing against stiff facial hair.
 The friction from the beard hair mildly scrapes (burns) your partner’s skin, causing the red irritation that’s often red and slightly inflamed.

 How Long Does Beard Burn Last?